Updated: Mar 5

 I was introduced to this dish in my cousin's home in Mumbai, a dish that was completely new to me.
-He explained that it come from his in-laws side with roots in Mombasa.
+He explained that it comes from his in-law's side with roots in Mombasa.
 Of course, this intrigued me tremendously to dig more into this dish and its history.

-Kuku, chicken in Swahili, is the perfect amalgamation of flavors from India, Africa and the Arabic worlds all of whom exist together in East Africa, from Zanzibar to Kenya.
+Kuku, the chicken in Swahili, is the perfect amalgamation of flavours from India, Africa and the Arabic worlds all of which exist together in East Africa, from Zanzibar to Kenya.
 A version of this dish is found in every home and is considered to be one of the comfort dishes in the region.

 For more recipes frok the fabulous cookbook, click here.

 For the spice masala (enough for 3 portions):

 2 tablespoons coriander seeds

 1 teaspoon chilli powder, or to taste